 This girl can’t turn down a good deal!
 When I found a Travelzoo deal for afternoon tea at DUKES Hotel, I jumped at the chance to enjoy an afternoon of tea and sandwiches with my new London friends on a budget.
 Sadly, the deal is no longer valid.

 DUKES is adorable.
 Hidden away down a side street in St. James, DUKES Hotel has beautiful dark wood features and the tea room is just darling.
 We were lucky to have a little alcove all to ourselves.
-I called in advance to see if they could accommodate my gluten allergy and they were happy to on just a day’s notice.
+I called in advance to see if they could accommodate my gluten allergy and they were happy to provide me with a gluten-free afternoon tea on just a day’s notice.

 It was lovely, but what I didn’t know then was that the bar at DUKES Hotel is said to have been the hangout for the author of James Bond and the location that inspired “shaken not stirred.”
 I will definitely need to go back to get one of their famous martinis but have yet to find a time when there isn’t a huge queue!